petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 was to open-source the materials.
 Even that is still rare for research projects, and I do think it's the right thing to do.
-However, if we want to ensure our work has the most impact possible, we should spend some time thinking about how users can derive value from any of the materials, not just the paper we wrote.
+However, if we want to ensure our work produces the largest possible impact, we should spend some time thinking about how users can derive value from any of the materials, not just the paper we wrote.